 If you haven't heard of the Brooks Tactical AGrip join the club.
 Even though I have been part of the ‘gun community' for quite some time, and I research a lot of products for my reviews and for students, I have to admit, this one was so far under the radar I am just now discovering it.
-This grip product is not new; in fact it has been around for over 20 years!
+This grip product is not new; in fact, it has been around for over 20 years!
 I'm kinda' shocked that there really is almost nothing online about this grip.
-A couple you tube videos, and an old instructional video from the owner and inventor of the product describing how to install it.
-You actually have a better chance at seeing videos of real life aliens, than finding advertisements or marketing for this grip.
+A couple of YouTube videos, and an old instructional video from the owner and inventor of the product describing how to install it.
+You actually have a better chance at seeing videos of real-life aliens, than finding advertisements or marketing for this grip.
 I don't even remember how I happened to stumble upon the Grip, but I am happy I did.

 Here is a short video I prepared about it.
 My full written review is below the video.

-Brooks Tactical makes the AGrip for magazines, and you can also buy the material in sheet form, and apply it to something like the fore end of a rifle or shotgun.
+Brooks Tactical makes the AGrip for magazines, and you can also buy the material in sheet form, and apply it to something like the fore-end of a rifle or shotgun.
 The black material looks like suede or velvet, and feels a little like it, but it definitely is NOT suede or velvet.
 It is some sort of incredibly thin and durable material.
 In the reviews I could find on the product, people just raved about it, and commented about how long it has lasted on their gun.
 Some even wrote that they have had the same grip on for 10+ years and it still has not worn through!

 Not in a sticky, rubbery or abrasive way, and that is the beautiful thing about it.
 It doesn't snag on clothing or rub your skin raw.
 A claim that the manufacturer of the AGrip makes is that the grip actually gets BETTER if your hand is wet or slippery.
 I was a little skeptical about this claim, but what an awesome thing if it were true.
 Our hands can definitely get sweaty in hot weather, wet if it is raining, and if you carry concealed, who knows what may be on your hands when you need to draw your firearm and use it.
 You, or the threat could be injured and bleeding, causing you to have super slippery blood on your hands, or working and have muddy or dirty hands.
 A grip that could get better in adverse conditions would definitely be great.
 I'll let you know in my conclusions, how the AGrip lived up to this claim.

 I have trimmed my Talon Grips with an exact-o knife, and it sliced right through.
 This AGrip material was completely different and was actually hard to cut.
-I had to pull it slightly, and hold it taught, then use the exact-o knife in a sawing motion to cut it through.
+I had to pull it slightly and hold it taught, then use the exact-o knife in a sawing motion to cut it through.
 Even though I have only been carrying mine for about a month now, I have no doubt this material is going to hold up.
 One thing to note about how the grip is installed, that initially had me a little worried, is that the grip does not have a hole cut out around the mag released and completely covers over it.
-My initial desire was to cut a hole in it to expose the magazine release, but I wanted to test the design how it is intended to be used and without modification.
+My initial desire was to cut a hole in it to expose the magazine release, but I wanted to test the design of how it is intended to be used and without modification.

-The only reason the AGrip isn't seen on more guns is just because it is not aggressively marketed and advertised, not because the product doesn't live up to it's claims.
+The only reason the AGrip isn't seen on more guns is just that it is not aggressively marketed and advertised, not because the product doesn't live up to its claims.
 You can purchase the AGrip on the inventor's web page or one of the 15 preferred dealers.
-I got mine through Pistol Grips Plus, which was great because they don't charge shipping, and I know we are always trying to save a couple bucks here and there for ammo whenever we can!
+I got mine through Pistol Grips Plus, which was great because they don't charge shipping, and I know we are always trying to save a couple of bucks here and there for ammo whenever we can!
 Overall, this thing shockingly lived up to some pretty tall claims.
 I don't think you can go wrong with the AGrip.